jchristn/IndexEngine/README.md

 [nuget]:     https://www.nuget.org/packages/IndexEngine
 [nuget-img]: https://badge.fury.io/nu/Object.svg

 IndexEngine is a simple indexer written in C# using Sqlite as a storage repository.
 As of release 1.0.5, IndexEngine is targeted to both .NET Core 2.0 and .NET Framework 4.5.2.

+## New in v1.0.10

+- Fixes to database INSERT/SELECT and string case (thanks @teub!)
+- Fix for divide by zero problem (thanks @teub!)

 ## Help or feedback